KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: Co. _bresel_ "war"
 PIE: \*bʰres-t- "break"
 COGN: OE _berstan_, OHG _brestan_
 ETYM: In OIr., there is the denominative verb _brissid_ "break" from this root, cf. also Fr. _briser_ "break", presumably from Gaul.
 The derivation from the zero-grade \*bʰrst- in LEIA B-86, 91 is improbable, since the syllabic \*r would give \*ar before \*s.
-OIr. _-i-_ in _brissid_ is due to raising.
+OIr. -_i_- in _brissid_ is due to raising.
 REF: [EDPC]

 ### <a id="bretra">\*brētrā "word" (n)</a>